Immunology Online Test 12th Science Questions in English

 Correct

-Explanation Immune system of an organism consists of several structurally and functionally different organs and tissues that are widely dispersed in the body.
+Immune system of an organism consists of several structurally and functionally different organs and tissues that are widely dispersed in the body.
 The organs involved in the origin, maturation and proliferation of lymphocytes are called lymphoid organs.
-Incorrect

-Explanation Immune system of an organism consists of several structurally and functionally different organs and tissues that are widely dispersed in the body.
+Immune system of an organism consists of several structurally and functionally different organs and tissues that are widely dispersed in the body.
 The organs involved in the origin, maturation and proliferation of lymphocytes are called lymphoid organs.

 -

-Question 29 of 10629.
-Question- In how many days Antibody level reaches peak level during primary immune response?
+- In how many days Antibody level reaches peak level during primary immune response?

 Correct

-Explanation In Primary Immune Response, Antibody level reaches peak in 7 to 10 days.
+In Primary Immune Response, Antibody level reaches peak in 7 to 10 days.
 It occurs as a result of primary contact with an antigen.

 -

-Question 30 of 10630.
-Question- Which of the following take place during primary immune response?
+- Which of the following take place during primary immune response?

 - Prolonged period is required to establish